Volunteer Abroad — How to Choose the Right Overseas Program

 All volunteer programs are not equal, however.
 There are vast differences in expenses, training provided, types of placements, and quality of services.
 Before you compare programs, take time to explore your own needs and interests.
 How long can you volunteer?
 Where do you want to go?
 How much can you spend?
 Who do you want to teach?

 WorldTeach appears to do a better job than the Peace Corps in helping volunteers find appropriate placements.
 In several countries, including Ecuador and South Africa, it forms partnerships with environmental organizations; volunteers teach local residents to become environmentally sensitive tour guides with ecotourism projects.
 The program thus helps promote local economic development through environmental conservation and education.
 Volunteers report a high level of satisfaction with their placements and WorldTeach support services.
-The main drawback of WorldTeach is its price tag of $4,000 to $6,000, but the organization provides assistance with fundraising and volunteers earn a salary while overseas.
+The main drawback of WorldTeach is its price tag of $1,750 to $6,000 (summer and year-long prices differ, so see website), but the organization does provide assistance with fundraising and volunteers earn a salary while overseas.

 VIA/Volunteers in Asia